-Build with untrusted CI/CD (TBD)
+Build with untrusted CI/CD (expectations)

 Threat: Build using an unofficial CI/CD pipeline that does not build in the correct way.

-Upload package without provenance (SLSA 1)
+Upload package without provenance (Build L1)

 Threat: Upload a package without provenance.

-Tamper with artifact after CI/CD (SLSA 1)
+Tamper with artifact after CI/CD (Build L1)

-subject matching the hash of
+subject matches the hash